Comparison of Major League Baseball and Nippon Professional Baseball

 Major League Baseball (MLB) and Nippon Professional Baseball (NPB) are the highest levels of baseball in the United States and Japan, respectively.
 MLB started in 1876, while NPB was not formed until 1950, following reorganization of the Japanese Baseball League, which had been in existence since 1936.
 Though ostensibly the same game, baseball, is played in both MLB and NPB there are a number of differences between the game in the two organizations.

-Differences

 Game rules

 The NPB rules are essentially those of the American Major League Baseball (MLB), but technical elements are slightly different.